panchul/sb_cpp/shared_libs/shared_libs2/Readme.md

-mixture from, for example, here http://www.ibm.com/developerworks/linux/library/l-dll.html
+A mixture from, for example, here http://www.ibm.com/developerworks/linux/library/l-dll.html

 and, better one,